-- 1. The Study and Examination Rules for Students of the Czech Technical University in Prague (hereinafter as "CTU") are issued pursuant to Section 17, Para 1 (g) of Act 111/1998 Coll., on Higher Education and on Amendments and Supplements to some other Acts (the Higher Education Act), as amended (hereinafter as the "Act"), as an internal regulation of CTU and in accordance with the CTU Statute.
-It contains rules for the study in bachelor, master and doctoral study programmes implemented at faculties (hereinafter as a "faculty programme") and for the study in bachelor, master and doctoral study programmes implemented outside faculties (hereinafter as a "non-faculty programme"). - 2.
-Parts two, five and six apply to students studying in bachelor, master and doctoral study programmes in all forms of study. - 3.
-Part three applies to students studying in bachelor and master study programmes in all forms of study. - 4.
-Part four applies to students studying in doctoral study programmes in all forms of study - 5.
-Students and applicants for study with special needs1 are entitled to adequate adjustment of study conditions or adjustment of entrance examinations in accordance with their special needs.
-These adjustments are governed by the "Methodical Guideline on Support to Students and Applicants with Special Needs at CTU". - 6.
-In connection with pregnancy, childbirth and parenting, students and persons who have accepted a child to guardianship replacing parental care following a decisions taken by the respective authority pursuant to the Civil Code or legal regulations governing the state social welfare system (hereinafter as "student-parents") are entitled to special adjustments of the interruption of studies, extending the deadlines to fulfil their study obligations and deducting the recognized period of parenthood from the total period of study.
-These adjustments are governed by the "Methodical Guideline on Support to Student-parents". - 7.
-Students who submit to the faculty, in case of faculty programmes, or to CTU, in case of non-faculty programmes, a confirmation stating that they represent the Czech Republic in a sport discipline issued by an organization representing this sport discipline in the Czech Republic, are consequently entitled to adjustments of the course of their studies that will allow them to participate in representation and do the necessary practice.
+- (1) The Study and Examination Rules for Students of the Czech Technical University in Prague (hereinafter as "CTU") are issued pursuant to Section 17, Para 1 (g) of Act 111/1998 Coll., on Higher Education and on Amendments and Supplements to some other Acts (the Higher Education Act), as amended (hereinafter as the "Act"), as an internal regulation of CTU and in accordance with the CTU Statute.
+It contains rules for the study in bachelor, master and doctoral study programmes implemented at faculties (hereinafter as a "faculty programme") and for the study in bachelor, master and doctoral study programmes implemented outside faculties (hereinafter as a "non-faculty programme"). - (2)Parts two, five and six apply to students studying in bachelor, master and doctoral study programmes in all forms of study. - (3) Part three applies to students studying in bachelor and master study programmes in all forms of study. - (4) Part four applies to students studying in doctoral study programmes in all forms of study - (5) Students and applicants for study with special needs are entitled to adequate adjustment of study conditions or adjustment of entrance examinations in accordance with their special needs.
+These adjustments are governed by the "Methodical Guideline on Support to Students and Applicants with Special Needs at CTU".

-1) It applies to students with visual impairments, hearing impairments, with mobility impairments, with specific learning disabilities, with mental disorders (including autistic spectrum disorders and impaired communication abilities) or chronic somatic diseases.
+&lt;sup>1 It applies to students with visual impairments, hearing impairments, with mobility impairments, with specific learning disabilities, with mental disorders (including autistic spectrum disorders and impaired communication abilities) or chronic somatic diseases.